Maxim Integrated Products

 Acquisition in 2011

-SensorDynamics is a European semiconductor and MEMS company headquartered in Graz, Austria, with additional offices in Italy and Germany.
-The company specializes in the development and manufacture of high-volume micro- and wireless semiconductor sensor products tailored for automotive, industrial, and high-end consumer applications.
-Its product offerings include custom designs and standard components used in vehicle stabilization, occupant protection, navigation systems, keyless entry systems, and autonomous energy generators for wireless and battery-free controllers.
-In 2011, SensorDynamics was acquired by Maxim Integrated, marking a significant expansion in its operational capabilities.
-The company employed approximately 130 people at the time of the acquisition and maintained a global sales and distribution network to support its diverse client base.
+SensorDynamics was a European semiconductor and MEMS company headquartered in Graz, Austria, with additional offices in Italy and Germany.
+The company specialized in the development and manufacturing of high-volume micro- and wireless semiconductor sensor products.
+Its offerings included custom-designed and standard components intended for various applications, such as vehicle stabilization, occupant protection, navigation systems, keyless entry systems, and autonomous energy generators for wireless and battery-free controllers.
+SensorDynamics primarily served the automotive, industrial, and high-end consumer sectors.
+In 2011, the company was acquired by Maxim Integrated for $164 million and employed approximately 130 people at the time of the acquisition.

 Acquisition in 2011